aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/lesson-01/index.md

 - Print all the values using the serial port for feedback.
 Variable called `trigger` is used to print out a value of `0` or `1023` depending on the state of the LED.
 {{</hint>}}

+This code is for the Arduino Uno boards.

 ```c
 int lightValue;
 int pot;